 I've received many incredibly generous donations of equipment, software, manuals, and books.
-I created this page, to recognize these very kind people, who felt it was important to help preserve the information and equipment.
+I created this page, to recognize these very kind people, who felt it was important to help preserve the history, information, and equipment.
 They took the extra time to find a good home for their equipment, instead of just sending it to the landfill.
 If you have any old Heathkit computer related items and don't have a use for them, feel free to contact me at the email address below.
 Even if I'm not able to use the items, I can usually help in finding a good home for them.

 My sincere thanks goes out to everyone listed.
-These donations have greatly helped allowing me to preserve the software and information relate to Heathkit computers.
+These donations have greatly helped in allowing me to preserve the software and information relate to Heathkit computers.
 Without them, the collection would be no where near as complete.
 It seems like with every donation there is always some item I did not have.

 I've received several large donations of collections which included system(s), software, and manuals.